Course Outline

 Format:

-You will complete 4 on-line Australian Sports Commission (ASC) courses.
-These include: Play By the Rules (2 modules): Beginning Coaching General Principles and Introductory Level Officiating General Principles.
+You will complete four online Australian Sports Commission (ASC) courses.
+These include: Play By the Rules (two modules): Beginning Coaching General Principles and Introductory Level Officiating General Principles.
 Marks are allocated by providing evidence of completion.

-Individual on-line completion of all 4 courses.
-Submit each course’s certificate of completion electronically to Canvas by the end of Week 4
+All four courses are completed individually and online.
+Submit each course’s certificate of completion electronically to Canvas by the end of Week 4.

 Criteria: